AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/translation.md

 When you initiate the translation workflow, the system creates temporary language copies of the source content.
 You can choose to enable or disable the post-processing operation on these temporary files.
 In the post-processing operation, the incoming and outgoing references from the files are resolved, the document state is set, along with other operations.
 If you enable post-processing on these temporary files, the translation process could take longer time to complete.
 Therefore, it is recommended to keep post-processing option disabled.

-By default, the post-processing of temporary files option is disabled.
 The following tabs provide instructions to configure this option based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]